hananils/kirby-colors/README.md

 Returns the most readable contrast color.

+## Color calculation

+This plugin bundles two classes, one for JavaScript and one for PHP, with the identical API to perform color calculations.
+See `lib/Color.php` and `src/lib/color.js`.

 ## Tips and tricks

 1. Click on the left color preview to open the color picker.